NateEag/how-i-code/content/code-review.rst

 and future maintainers can understand it.
 Again, let the reviewer know that the next patch will clarify things, so he doesn't think you ignored him.

-If a reviewer's question does not spark a code change, engage discussion.
-This is where the really valuable discoveries are made.
-Don't be shy of asking questions in your responses - the same principles that apply to reviewers apply to authors too.
+If a reviewer's question does not inspire a code change, say why.
+This is where valuable discoveries are made.
+Don't be shy of asking questions in your responses - the principle goes both ways.

-In summary, don't tell people why they're wrong.
+Don't tell people why they're wrong.
 Ask them why they're right.